melvinchow/DashboardsVisuals/Lab8- MSIS Program Fact Sheet/readme.md

 * Best in regional universities west
 * Best value schools

-I realized both were confusing to anyone who doesn't know the ranking's details, so I changed them to:
+Those were confusing to anyone who didn't know the ranking's details or meanings, so I changed them to:
 * Best for Business in America
 * Best value for money schools

-These titles are understandable to everybody reading.
-Any details they want to learn, they can learn from the ranking sources I listed in the fact sheet.
+Which are titles understandable to anybody reading.
+Any further details they'd like to know, they can find from the sources I listed in the fact sheet.

 Here is one draft:
 ![Fact_Sheet](Fact_Sheet.jpg)